 ‘And you don’t think it would help if you told me about it?
 You know, a problem shared is a problem halved.’

-She dropped her head and shook it, a few stray strands of hair falling forward, partially obscuring her face.
-He leaned in towards her but she wouldn’t meet his eyes.
+She dropped her head, shook it.
+He wouldn’t have been surprised to see a crocodile tear or two land on the bar.
+A few stray strands of hair fell forward, partially obscuring her face.
+He leaned in towards her.
+She wouldn’t meet his eyes.

 ‘Why me?
 After five years of nothing.
 How did you even know what I do?’

 ‘Because I didn’t have anyone else to turn to.’